 In the ever-switched on world of social media, you can bet that potential employees are checking you out and deciding if you’re a good place to work – and they won’t just be looking at your website!
 The web is the best way for prospective employees to check out whether what you’re saying in your job spec and/or careers page is an accurate portrayal of what life’s actually going to be like working for you.

 It’s easy to get a bit complacent about interviews.
 After all, the candidate was interested enough to come to you, right?
 So you’re just checking they can do the job and will be a good fit with the company.
 Wrong.
-With the job market starting to look more buoyant, chances are that the person sat in front of you will have a handful or more other interviews to go to, so you need to be out to impress as well.
+Chances are that the person sat in front of you will have a handful or more other interviews to go to, so you need to be out to impress as well.
 A well thought out, organised interview is a must.

 A canny employer will always look beyond the experience and qualifications, and consider the person themselves.
 An exuberant, loud, joke-making employee is unlikely to be happy in a department where silence and silo working is encouraged - and nor will their colleagues.
 Equally, the reserved, quiet person may be uncomfortable in a Marketing department that excels in banter.